Parents and Teachers: Support Ducksters by following us on or .

 Concentration Rules and Gameplay

-Concentration is a great card game for kids that is a lot of fun and can improve your memory.
+Concentration is a great card game that is a lot of fun and can improve your memory.
 Although there are special card games you can get for variations of the game, all you need to play concentration is a standard 52 card deck.

 Starting the Game